Borussia Dortmund in international football

 Ballspielverein Borussia 09 e.V.
 Dortmund, commonly known as Borussia Dortmund, BVB, or simply Dortmund, is a German sports club based in Dortmund, North Rhine-Westphalia (Borussia is the Latin equivalent of Prussia).

 Borussia Dortmund was founded in 1909 by eighteen football players from Dortmund.
 Borussia Dortmund have won eight German championships, five DFB-Pokals, six DFL-Supercups, one UEFA Champions League, one UEFA Cup Winners' Cup, and one Intercontinental Cup.
 Their Cup Winners' Cup win in 1966 made them the first German club to win a European title.

-This is the list of all Borussia Dortmund's European matches.
+This is the list of all Borussia Dortmund's European and international matches.